Gatton murders: Aftermath

-The Gatton killings caused shock and outrage across the country, and the Queensland Police's mishandling of both this case and the Oxley murder became a subject of a Royal Commission in 1899.
+The Gatton murders caused shock and outrage across the country, and the QPS's mishandling of both this case and the Oxley murder became the subject of a Royal Commission in 1899.
 Among its findings, the Commission determined that the QPS suffered from a 'lack of cohesion and efficient organisation to enable them to cope with serious crimes in such a manner as the people of the colony are entitled to expect.'
-The Commission further recommended that Urquhart be transferred out of the CIB and a more competent person be appointed to the role as head of the investigative branch.
+The Commission further recommended that Urquhart be transferred out of the CIB and a more competent person be appointed to the role of head of the investigative branch.